In Aotearoa New Zealand, some medicines are subsidised (funded) by the government so you pay less for them. Find out

 The cost of these se medicines aren't subsidised.
 This mean you will need to pay for the full cost of the medicine.
-These also include medicines that are bought without a prescription or over-the-counter (OTC) medicines.
+Unsubsidised medicines also include medicines that are bought without a prescription or over-the-counter (OTC) medicines.

 A prescription subsidy card is aimed at reducing costs for families/whānau and people who are prescribed a lot of medicines.
 You are eligible for the subsidy once you have paid for 20 new subsidised prescription medicine items from 1 February to 31 January each year.